Umuzi-org/ACN-syllabus/content/topics/error-handling/_index.md

   // critical code that may fail goes here
 } catch (error) {
   // - if an error occurs in the try the error is caught and made available here
-  // - this is where you can call verify certain errors, notify the user .etc.
+  // - this is where you can verify certain errors, notify the user .etc.
 }
 ```